-We have a number of groups and activities which support the pastoral needs of our church members as documented in the Parish Fact Sheet.
+We have a number of groups and which support activities pastoral needs of our church members as documented in the Parish Fact Sheet.
 These include Mossley Mothers Union and Parish Ladies Fellowship, each with 22 members and meeting monthly, plus the monthly Parish Breakfast held between September and May which regularly attracts around 35 people.
 Each church congregation has its own arrangements for pastoral care of its congregation.
 A Pastoral group has met to discuss recommendations for the future.